enisdenjo/graphql-sse/PROTOCOL.md

 Having aforementioned limitations in mind, a "single connection mode" is proposed.
 In this mode, a single established SSE connection transmits **all** results from the server while separate HTTP requests dictate the behaviour.

 Additionally, due to various limitations with the browser's native [`EventSource` interface](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), like the lack of supplying custom headers or vague connection error information, a "reservation" tactic is RECOMMENDED.
-This means that the client requests an SSE connection reservation from the server through a regular HTTP request which is later fulfilled with the actual SSE connection matching the reservation requirements.
+This means that the client requests an SSE connection reservation from the server through a regular HTTP request which is later fulfiled with the actual SSE connection matching the reservation requirements.

 ### Making reservations

 The client requests a reservation for an incoming SSE connection through a `PUT` HTTP request.
 Since this is a regular HTTP request, it may transmit authentication details however the implementor sees fit.

 The server accepts the reservation request by responding with `201` (Created) and a one-time token in the body of the response.
-This token is then presented alongside the incoming SSE connection as an "entrence ticket".
+This token is then presented alongside the incoming SSE connection as an "entrance ticket".
 If using the [`EventSource` interface](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), the token may be encoded in the URL's search parameters.

-For security reasons, **only one** SSE connection can fulfill a reservation at a time, there MUST never be multiple SSE connections behind a single reservation.
+For security reasons, **only one** SSE connection can fulfil a reservation at a time, there MUST never be multiple SSE connections behind a single reservation.

 ### Executing operations